bako117/homelab-blakenet/README.md

 # BlakeNet Homelab

 Welcome to my cybersecurity homelab — a fully functional, detection-driven environment built to mirror real-world enterprise infrastructure.
-This repo documents the architecture of my lab, current engineering projects, and completed work that demonstrates my skills in SOC operations, detection engineering, automation, and system administration.
+This repo documents the architecture of my lab, current engineering projects, and completed work that demonstrates my skills in SOC operations, security engineering, automation, and system administration.

----

-## 🔐 Purpose of This Lab
+## Purpose of This Lab
-I built this environment to:

-- Develop hands-on SOC and detection engineering skills
-- Build and test custom Splunk detections using real logs
-- Practice administering Active Directory and domain-joined Windows systems
-- Experiment with security tools like Sysmon, Pi-hole, n8n, PiVPN, and more
-- Simulate real attack behavior using Atomic Red Team
-- Create a portfolio of practical projects for cybersecurity career growth

----
+I built this environment to build hands on security skills.
+I am very passionate about computers and information security and my lab is great way to learn, develop, and fuel my passion.

-## 🧱 Repository Structure
+## Repository Structure

 ### **/main-lab/**
 Documentation for the core architecture of BlakeNet, including: